Gray Owl is one of Benjamin Moore’s most popular gray paint colors. It’s a lovely light gray with slight green-blue undertones.

 What Undertones Does Gray Owl Have?

-The LRV of Gray Owl
+What is the LRV of Gray Owl?

 Colors That Coordinate Well with Gray Owl

-Gray Owl works well with a bright, beach vibe so shades of white, green and blue work really well.
+Gray Owl works well with a bright, beach vibe so cool colors in shades of white, green and blue work really well.
 If you are looking to do an accent wall, or an adjoining room in complementary color, Benjamin Moore Beach Glass makes for a beautiful coastal vibe or BM Philipsburg Blue adds striking contrast, while working with Gray Owl’s inherent undertones.

 If you want to achieve a really modern look, pairing gray owl walls with black accents is really striking when done correctly.